jackw01/scanlight/3d/big scanlight v1/assembly_instructions.md

 ## 5

-Use compressed air or a handheld blower tool to remove any dust and debris from the inside of the diffuser box.
+Use compressed air or a handheld blower tool to remove any dust or debris from the inside of the diffuser box.
 Place the LED PCB into the opening on the rear of the diffuser box, aligning the black connector on the LED PCB with the pins on the driver PCB.
 Press down on the back of the LED PCB around the connector area to connect the PCBs together.

 ![](<images/09.png>)